oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

     * Running the Patient Admission Process in Process Player
     * Patient logs into AI for Healthcare portal to get the latest update
     * Enhanced Patient Admission Process

+***Part 10** - Setup OCI Email Delivery Service - Lab 22*

+These labs walk you through the steps of setting up [**OCI Email Services**](https://www.oracle.com/in/cloud/networking/email-delivery/).
+This will help us email Doctors, Patients or any Health official with the required data.
+For example, we can email transcribed text to Doctor after the patient uploads an audio file or mail once the medical expenses have been approved or rejected

+* Setup OCI Email Delivery Service
+    * Generate SMPT Credentials
+    * EMAIL Delivery Configuration
+    * Create Approved Sender
+    * Configuring Oracle APEX to Send Email
+    * Plain Text only message
+    * Plain Text / HTML message
+    * Sending Speech Transcription and Audio file link in an Email

 ## About Breast Cancer